 Still, the need to feed exists and the hunger must be satisfied.

 The statistics are staggering: millions of children go to bed hungry.
 Millions of seniors do not get enough nutrition in their meals.
 Many more millions of parents cannot feed their families.
-Yet there are cooks like you and me that have the means, the skills and the passion to fill this need.
+Yet there are cooks like you and me that have the means, the skills, and the passion to fill this need.
 All we have to do is bring together the cooks and the hungry to achieve lots of smiling faces and full tummies.

 Let’s start with the basics, cookie baking.
 Home-baked cookies fill empty tummies with wholesome ingredients.
 It only takes a minute to think of someone who would love to eat a cookie or two with a glass of chilled milk or a cup of hot tea.
 The best part about baking and sharing cookies is that you can do it in minutes and it provides an abundance of smiling memories.
-Share with a friend who’s family is coming for the weekend, or as a take-home thank you for a repairman that’s been in your home.
+Share with a friend whose family is coming for the weekend, or as a take-home thank you for a repairman that’s been in your home.
 How about dropping a batch to a busy mom, or a friend that’s by themselves?
 Cookies are perfect for everywhere you go and everyone you see.

 I’ll start with an easy recipe for Ginger Cookies that I adapted from Chef Mary at Frederica Resort in Sea Island, GA.
-These cookies are wonderful to stack and pack, and nothing says comfort like a home baked cookie.
+These cookies are wonderful to stack and pack, and nothing says comfort like a home-baked cookie.